Orgzales/Unity-XR-NetworkMapper-Project/README.md

 ```

 ## Step 5 Plans (January 2024)
-	- [x] Make New prefabs of Cubes to be Wifi Pillars
+	- 🗸 Make New prefabs of Cubes to be Wifi Pillars
-		- [x] Have a radius transparcy
+		- 🗸 Have a radius transparcy
-		- [x] Change height of pillar based on dBm signal
+		- 🗸 Change height of pillar based on dBm signal
-		- [x] Still have a cube on top that displays data
+		- 🗸 Still have a cube on top that displays data
-		- [x] Keep other old properties
+		- 🗸 Keep other old properties
-		- [x] Depending on secuirty, create a symbol on top
+		- 🗸 Depending on secuirty, create a symbol on top
-		- [x] Make small background for Debug Text.
+		- 🗸 Make small background for Debug Text.
-		- [x] Change color hex code based on signal.
+		- 🗸 Change color hex code based on signal.
-	- [x] Increase the rate of the cubes
+	- 🗸 Increase the rate of the cubes
-	- [x] Have a button on the Prefab to delete itself.
+	- 🗸 Have a button on the Prefab to delete itself.
-		- [x] Small button on bottom of Prefab to set for false for now
+		- 🗸 Small button on bottom of Prefab to set for false for now

 ## Step 6 Plans
-	- [x] Has data display in a AR-hud so position does not matter and better layout
+	- 🗸 Has data display in a AR-hud so position does not matter and better layout
-		- [x] add enough transparency
+		- 🗸 add enough transparency
-		- [x] Remake a grid layout for better visualization
+		- 🗸 Remake a grid layout for better visualization
-		- [x] Add Have the following display
+		- 🗸 Add Have the following display
-			- [x] Both netwokr security and potential network secuirty
+			- 🗸 Both netwokr security and potential network secuirty
-			- [x] Transmit Rate + receive Rate
+			- 🗸 Transmit Rate + receive Rate
-			- [x] add this to prefab
+			- 🗸 add this to prefab
-	- [x] Create a data base of current properties of each scan for wifi network
+	- 🗸 Create a data base of current properties of each scan for wifi network
-		- [x] Make a new hud that will say the following
+		- 🗸 Make a new hud that will say the following
-			- [x] New button on top tab to switch screens
+			- 🗸 New button on top tab to switch screens
-			- [x] (Network SSID + Network BSSID)
+			- 🗸 (Network SSID + Network BSSID)
-				- [x] Good signal = int
+				- 🗸 Good signal = int
-				- [x] Ok Signal = int
+				- 🗸 Ok Signal = int
-				- [x] Bad Signal = int
+				- 🗸 Bad Signal = int
-				- [x] Secure = int
+				- 🗸 Secure = int
-				- [x] VUlnerable = int
+				- 🗸 VUlnerable = int
-			- [x] New network...
+			- 🗸 New network...
-		- [x] Create Script that keeps the DataBase updating
+		- 🗸 Create Script that keeps the DataBase updating
-			- [x] Create Dictionary that keeps each data of network
+			- 🗸 Create Dictionary that keeps each data of network
-			- [x] Make sure No_Connection is included to the previous network
+			- 🗸 Make sure No_Connection is included to the previous network
-	- [x] make new prefab for BSSID connection
+	- 🗸 make new prefab for BSSID connection
-		- [x] Same SSID but DIFFERENT BSSID = New Pillars
+		- 🗸 Same SSID but DIFFERENT BSSID = New Pillars
-		- [x] Create the new prefab
+		- 🗸 Create the new prefab
-		- [x] text should always be showing
+		- 🗸 text should always be showing
-			- [x] text = previous bssid -> new bssid
+			- 🗸 text = previous bssid -> new bssid
-		- [x] should not be created when first connection
+		- 🗸 should not be created when first connection
-		- [x] prefabs should disappear and reappear based same as wifi clones
+		- 🗸 prefabs should disappear and reappear based same as wifi clones
-	- [x] Create a button that delete wifiobjects on click
+	- 🗸 Create a button that delete wifiobjects on click
-		- [x] One button: Toggle = Overwrite Nearby Connections.
+		- 🗸 One button: Toggle = Overwrite Nearby Connections.
-		- [x] One button: Press = Get rid of all wifi objects within radius.
+		- 🗸 One button: Press = Get rid of all wifi objects within radius.
-	- [x] SPELL CHECK
+	- 🗸 SPELL CHECK

 ## Step 7 Plans
-	- [x] Add Demo Button
+	- 🗸 Add Demo Button
-		- [x] Toggle if strength values become random for demo purposes
+		- 🗸 Toggle if strength values become random for demo purposes
-		- [x] Toggle to make random secuirty/vulnerable values
+		- 🗸 Toggle to make random secuirty/vulnerable values
-	- [x] Clean Up code & Bug Check
+	- 🗸 Clean Up code & Bug Check
-		- [x] Add Data receive  & Transmit code
+		- 🗸 Add Data receive  & Transmit code
-		- [x] Add Best secuirty and Current secuirty
+		- 🗸 Add Best secuirty and Current secuirty
-		- [x] Add these to Screen and Wifi Prefabs
+		- 🗸 Add these to Screen and Wifi Prefabs
-		- [x] Remove unnessary code from here on out
+		- 🗸 Remove unnessary code from here on out
-	- [x] Remove Delete object button higher
+	- 🗸 Remove Delete object button higher
-	- [x] Create Wifi prefab background transparent
+	- 🗸 Create Wifi prefab background transparent
-	- [x] Fix When no connection during database:
+	- 🗸 Fix When no connection during database:
-		- [x] Add No Connection counter
+		- 🗸 Add No Connection counter
-		- [x] Remove increment of VUlnerable counter
+		- 🗸 Remove increment of VUlnerable counter
-	- [x] Do final test for APK.9
+	- 🗸 Do final test for APK.9
-		- [x] Test to make sure no connection doesn't interfere
+		- 🗸 Test to make sure no connection doesn't interfere
-		- [x] Make Sure BSSID Prefabs Work under correct conditions
+		- 🗸 Make Sure BSSID Prefabs Work under correct conditions
-		- [x] Test DATA Speeds + Resize Screen to fit new data
+		- 🗸 Test DATA Speeds + Resize Screen to fit new data
-		- [x] Change color for corespsonding speed of DATA & Frequency
+		- 🗸 Change color for corespsonding speed of DATA & Frequency
-		- [x] Edit base perfab for BSSID quality
+		- 🗸 Edit base perfab for BSSID quality
-	- [x] Added network's Frequency
+	- 🗸 Added network's Frequency

 ## Step 8 Plans
-	- [x] Made Seperate Dictionary for later Database for the BSSID history
+	- 🗸 Made Seperate Dictionary for later Database for the BSSID history
-		- [x] Keep track of each connection of a bssid within the same network
+		- 🗸 Keep track of each connection of a bssid within the same network
-		- [x] Display own text to data base screen
+		- 🗸 Display own text to data base screen
-		- [x] if no connection BSSID shouldn't change
+		- 🗸 if no connection BSSID shouldn't change
-	- [x] Create Prefabs name based on SSID
+	- 🗸 Create Prefabs name based on SSID
-	- [x] IF change to new SSID, set all objects to false
+	- 🗸 IF change to new SSID, set all objects to false
-		- [x] If changed back reverse the true and false condition
+		- 🗸 If changed back reverse the true and false condition
-	- [x] This will be to mimic saving for future functions.
+	- 🗸 This will be to mimic saving for future functions.
-		- [x] If no connection, defualt to previous SSID
+		- 🗸 If no connection, defualt to previous SSID
-	- [x] Mimic Finding Shadow ITs Networks that are hidden
+	- 🗸 Mimic Finding Shadow ITs Networks that are hidden
-		- [x] install ARcore XR plugin
+		- 🗸 install ARcore XR plugin
-		- [x] Detect Hidden SSIDs when scanning
+		- 🗸 Detect Hidden SSIDs when scanning
-			- [x] Add list to new data screen in AR
+			- 🗸 Add list to new data screen in AR
-			- [x] Make script for popup for new SSID
+			- 🗸 Make script for popup for new SSID
-				- [x] Ask if it's white or black listed
+				- 🗸 Ask if it's white or black listed
-				- [x] Remove any Duplicates with shadow scan
+				- 🗸 Remove any Duplicates with shadow scan
-				- [x] get how many hidden networks within area
+				- 🗸 get how many hidden networks within area
-					- [x] make prefab that holds this info
+					- 🗸 make prefab that holds this info
-					- [x] add info of number of white or black listed
+					- 🗸 add info of number of white or black listed
-			- [x] When new hidden SSID is scanned, popup window appears
+			- 🗸 When new hidden SSID is scanned, popup window appears
-				- [x] When Popup window alert prefab Instantiates, be in correct position
+				- 🗸 When Popup window alert prefab Instantiates, be in correct position
-					- [x] Rotation of screen is locked
+					- 🗸 Rotation of screen is locked
-					- [x] Y-axis position is locked
+					- 🗸 Y-axis position is locked
-					- [x] Dynamic X+Z Axis within MRTK Scene
+					- 🗸 Dynamic X+Z Axis within MRTK Scene
-				- [x] Using IEnumerators, only make a screen when user gives input
+				- 🗸 Using IEnumerators, only make a screen when user gives input
-				- [x] Cycle through all hidden/surrounding SSIDs
+				- 🗸 Cycle through all hidden/surrounding SSIDs
-				- [x] Accumulate the user input within the White List & Black List networks
+				- 🗸 Accumulate the user input within the White List & Black List networks
-			- [x] Create new dictionary for sudo database of shadow itself
+			- 🗸 Create new dictionary for sudo database of shadow itself
-				- [x] make new dictionary (Whitelsited or blacklisted)
+				- 🗸 make new dictionary (Whitelsited or blacklisted)
-		- [x] Have SSIDs become white or black listed
+		- 🗸 Have SSIDs become white or black listed
-	- [x] Create a button that repeats the Shadow IT scan
+	- 🗸 Create a button that repeats the Shadow IT scan
-		- [x] button should clear out Allprevious SSID scan history to rescan in current location
+		- 🗸 button should clear out Allprevious SSID scan history to rescan in current location
-			- [x] button should keep white + black List data
+			- 🗸 button should keep white + black List data
-		- [x] New prefab should be placed where rescan
+		- 🗸 New prefab should be placed where rescan
-			- [x] Should display both white + black lists data
+			- 🗸 Should display both white + black lists data
-		- [x] if network gets changed it will remove it from previous list
+		- 🗸 if network gets changed it will remove it from previous list
-		- [x] prefabs should not change when network changes
+		- 🗸 prefabs should not change when network changes
-			- [x] Have delete button with shadow prefab
+			- 🗸 Have delete button with shadow prefab
-		- [x] Make button not pressable when the scan is already happening to prevent crash
+		- 🗸 Make button not pressable when the scan is already happening to prevent crash
-		- [x] Add the color violet to these prefabs to have some material
+		- 🗸 Add the color violet to these prefabs to have some material
-		- [x] Within Shadow Scan Prefab create two seperate text boxes for each data set
+		- 🗸 Within Shadow Scan Prefab create two seperate text boxes for each data set
-			- [x] Within Text Details, insert Delete button here instead
+			- 🗸 Within Text Details, insert Delete button here instead
-			- [x] Stop from users accidentally deleting info
+			- 🗸 Stop from users accidentally deleting info
-		- [x] Change function if Demo mode is activated
+		- 🗸 Change function if Demo mode is activated
-			- [x] Should have set list of SSIDs ready for example scanning
+			- 🗸 Should have set list of SSIDs ready for example scanning
-			- [x] User can see if Prefab is a Demo or not
+			- 🗸 User can see if Prefab is a Demo or not

 ### Method For Start of ShadowITScan
 ```ruby